 As you’ve read through this page, you likely recognize that you are in a unique period of your life between the ages of 35 and 50.

 Not only are you managing the everyday stresses of life, but your body is changing to prepare for perimenopause and menopause.
 Moreover, your healthy choices have the ability to combat stress and improve your overall health and reduce symptoms caused by your changing body.

 Make the choice to start today.
 Adopt healthy habits and begin to see the difference it can make in your day-to-day life.

 Proactive care with an emphasis on women’s preventive health, not merely addressing problems as they arise, is what you’ll find at Moreland OB-GYN.

 Whether you are a busy mom, business professional, caregiver, or all of the above, you deserve a medical provider who focuses on you, your future health, and disease prevention strategies.

-As your body is evolving toward perimenopause and menopause, your life is full of highs, lows, stresses and hopefully a lot of fun.
-During this time, our team of obstetricians and gynecologists advise you to remember to slow down and take time for yourself.
+As your body is evolving toward perimenopause and menopause, your life is full of highs, lows, stresses, and hopefully a lot of fun.
+During this time, our team of obstetricians and gynecologists reminds you to slow down and take time for yourself.

 Sustained habits lead to change, and change takes time.

 There’s an old adage that says it takes 21 days to form a habit, so remember that changing aspects of your lifestyle, like sleep, healthy eating, and exercise, all take time.
 Change is hard for everyone but the payoffs are significant, especially if you are between the ages of 35 and 50.